2019 Hong Kong Rural Representative election: Ping Yeung

 In September 2018, Chan Kam-wah of Ping Yeung in Ta Kwu Ling declared breaking off parental relationship with his son, North District Councillor Frank Chan Shung-fai.
 Senior Chan slammed "unfilial" Frank Chan in the statement on newspaper, while Frank Chan said it was an attempt by his father to pressurize his ex-wife to turn over her possessions over a financial dispute with the new wife.

 The election for Ping Yeung Indigenous Inhabitants Representatives saw eight candidates running for four seats.
 The four on Frank Chan's team were defeated, while Chan Kam-wah was re-elected with the highest number of votes amongst all.
 Despite so, Frank Chan's sister Chan Yuet-ming was elected as Resident Representative by one vote.
-Chan Kam-wah eventually his re-election bid as chairman of Ta Kwu Leng Rural Committee, and gave way to his daughter Chan Yuet-ming to become the first Rural Committee chairwoman in Hong Kong's history.
+Chan Kam-wah eventually abandoned his re-election bid as chairman of Ta Kwu Leng Rural Committee, and gave way to his daughter Chan Yuet-ming to become the first Rural Committee chairwoman in Hong Kong's history.